yenyang/Anarchy-BepInEx/README.md

 ## Props and Trees
 Placing standalone props is an unsupported feature of the game.
 You need DevUI to access the 'Add Object' menu via the home button to place standalone props.

-With Anarchy enabled, you can place props and trees overlapping or inside the boundaries of buildings, nets, areas, other trees, other props, etc. Props and trees placed with Anarchy enabled cannot be overriden later (even if later Anarchy is disabled), but can be removed with bulldozer or, if applicable, tree brush.
+With Anarchy enabled, you can place props and trees overlapping or inside the boundaries of buildings, nets, areas, other trees, other props, etc. Props and trees placed with Anarchy enabled cannot be overriden later (even if later Anarchy is disabled), but can be removed with bulldozer or brush.

 Props overlapping with buildings or nets may sometimes be culled by the game, and disappear until reloading or something interacts with or near them.
 The mod has an option to routinely refresh props that were culled so they don't disappear.
 This affects performance but you can adjust the frequency.